-Just like her cousins in the wild, your cat loves to stretch out and bask in the sunshine.
-In fact, she enjoys it so much that she may stay out long enough to get sunburned.
-She’s especially at risk if she’s lying on a hot patio, and will be more prone to sunburn if she has a light coloured coat, and a pink nose or skin.
+Just like their cousins in the wild, your cats love to stretch out and bask in the sunshine.
+In fact, they enjoy it so much that they may stay out long enough to get sunburned.
+They're especially at risk if they're lying on a hot patio, and will be more prone to sunburn if they have a light coloured coat, and a pink nose or skin.

 So when summertime comes round, it’s important to remember that your cat needs to take care in the sun, just like you.
 The good news is there are plenty of ways you can keep your cat cool.

 You can help your cat a lot by setting up areas of shade in their favourite sunbathing spots.
 Like all cats, your feline friend will love cardboard boxes – try turning one on its side to create a shelter for them to sleep in.

 Of course, there’s every chance your sun-loving cat will ignore the shade you create and simply move back into a sunny spot.
 If they do, and you’re worried about them getting burned, try keeping them indoors over the middle of the day, when the sun’s at its strongest.